sammck-go/pidfile/README.md

 func NewConfig(opts ...ConfigOption) *Config
 ```
 NewConfig creates a PidFile Config object from provided options.
 The resulting
-object can be passed to NewPidFile using WithConfig
+object can be passed to NewPidFile using WithConfig.

 #### func (*Config) Refine